japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

   options: Map[String, String]): DataFrame
 ----

-`createExternalTable` creates an external table `tableName` from the given `path` and returns the corresponding link:spark-sql-DataFrame.adoc[DataFrame].
+`createExternalTable` creates an external table `tableName` from the given `path` and returns the corresponding spark-sql-DataFrame.md[DataFrame].

 [source, scala]
 ----